War on terror: Use of phrase and its development

-The phrase "war against terrorism" existed in North American popular culture and U.S. political parlance prior to the war on terror.
+The phrase "war against terrorism" existed in North American popular culture and US political parlance before the war on terror.
 But it was not until the 11 September attacks that it emerged as a globally recognizable phrase and part of everyday lexicon.
 Tom Brokaw, having just witnessed the collapse of one of the towers of the World Trade Center, declared "Terrorists have declared war on [America]."
-On 16 September 2001, at Camp David, U.S. president George W. Bush used the phrase war on terrorism in an ostensibly unscripted comment when answering a journalist's question about the impact of enhanced law enforcement authority given to the U.S. surveillance agencies on Americans' civil liberties: "This is a new kind of—a new kind of evil.
+On 16 September 2001, at Camp David, US president George W. Bush used the phrase war on terrorism in an ostensibly unscripted comment when answering a journalist's question about the impact of enhanced law enforcement authority given to the U.S. surveillance agencies on Americans' civil liberties: "This is a new kind of—a new kind of evil.
 And we understand.
 And the American people are beginning to understand.
 This crusade, this war on terrorism is going to take a while.
 And the American people must be patient.
 I'm going to be patient."

 The reference to Crusades became subject to heavy criticism due to its controversial connotations in the Muslim world and historical Muslim-Christian relations.
 On 20 September 2001, during a televised address to a joint session of Congress, George Bush said, "Our war on terror begins with al Qaeda, but it does not end there.
 It will not end until every terrorist group of global reach has been found, stopped and defeated."
 Both the term and the policies it denotes have been a source of ongoing controversy, as various critics and organizations like Amnesty International have argued that it has been used to justify unilateral preventive war, human rights abuses and other violations of international law.

 The political theorist Richard Jackson has argued that "the 'war on terrorism' [...] is simultaneously a set of actual practices—wars, covert operations, agencies, and institutions—and an accompanying series of assumptions, beliefs, justifications, and narratives—it is an entire language or discourse".
 Jackson cites, among many examples, a statement by John Ashcroft that "the attacks of September 11 drew a bright line of demarcation between the civil and the savage".

 Administration officials also described "terrorists" as hateful, treacherous, barbarous, mad, twisted, perverted, without faith, parasitical, inhuman, and, most commonly, evil.
 Americans, in contrast, were described as brave, loving, generous, strong, resourceful, heroic, and respectful of human rights.
-Denouncing the remarks of George W. Bush, Osama Bin Laden stated during an interview in 21 October 2001: "The events proved the extent of terrorism that America exercises in the world.
+Denouncing the remarks of George W. Bush, Osama Bin Laden stated during an interview on 21 October 2001: "The events proved the extent of terrorism that America exercises in the world.
 Bush stated that the world has to be divided in two: Bush and his supporters, and any country that doesn't get into the global crusade is with the terrorists.
 What terrorism is clearer than this?
 Many governments were forced to support this "new terrorism."